sebastian-apps/immersive/README.md

 # Immersive Architecture

 Cloud Architecture in 3D.
 Part of the future of the metaverse?
-Load a simple yet effective data analytics cloud architecture.
+Load the design for a simple yet effective data analytics cloud architecture.

 ## Installation